rickosborne/cascades/md/18-2-8-daybreak.md

 I shook it off and lurched uphill along the aisle, heading aft.
 The oxygen bottles and masks I needed were in the storage closet.
+I didn't want to go anywhere near that gaping maw of twisted metal, but I did want to be able to breathe.

 Pamela's voice continued, authoritative over the PA.

 "ASSUME CRASH POSITIONS.
 BEND FORWARD AND PUT YOUR HEAD ON YOUR KNEES.
 CUP YOUR HANDS BEHIND YOUR HEAD."

 I felt a hand on my shoulder and looked to see Terry behind me.
 He had a nasty gash from his temple to his chin.